csalzano/wp-api-manipulate-meta/README.md

 # Manipulate Meta with the WP API

 This is a WordPress plugin.
-It adds routes to the REST API to read, write, and delete post and term meta values separately from posts.
+It adds routes to the REST API to read, write, and delete post and term meta values separately from posts and terms.

 ## Why though?